Robust Aggregation for Federated Learning: Introduction

-\item{\textit{Numerical Simulations and Open Source Implementation:}} We demonstrate the effectiveness of our framework for data corruption and parameter update corruption, on FL tasks from computer vision and natural language processing, with linear models as well as convolutional and recurrent neural networks.
-In particular, our results show that the proposed robust aggregation oracle leads to a FL algorithm which, (a) outperforms \fedavg~\citep{mcmahan2017communication} in settings of high corruption level and (b) matches the performance of the federated averaging algorithm in {\em thrice the communication cost} in low corruption level.
-Moreover, the aggregation algorithm is completely agnostic to the actual level of corruption in the problem instance.
+\item{\textit{Numerical Simulations:}} We demonstrate the effectiveness of our framework for data corruption and parameter update corruption, on federated learning tasks from computer vision and natural language processing, with linear models as well as convolutional and recurrent neural networks.
+In particular, our results show that the proposed \rbfedavg algorithm (i) outperforms the standard \fedavg~\citep{mcmahan2017communication}, in high corruption and (ii) nearly matches the performance of the \fedavg in low corruption, both at {\em 1-3 times the communication cost}.
+Moreover, the proposed algorithm is agnostic to the actual level of corruption in the problem instance.

-The Python codes and scripts used to generate experimental results are available online~\cite{rfa_repo}.
-Furthermore, the proposed approach is available in TensorFlow Federated~\cite{rfa_tff}.

 \end{enumerate}